Tips from professional Chef Tallyrand:

 - The

-peel should now just easily peel away: if it does
+peel should now just easily peel away, if it does

-not repeat steps 2 & 3
+not repeat steps 2 and 3

 - Cut